Skip to main content

 • Supports the Indigenous tourism sector

-Note: Tourism infrastructure projects must be shovel-ready.
-Planning, engineering, permits, and legal considerations must be finalized before applying for funding.
-A business plan for your company is required.
+Note: Tourism development projects must be shovel-ready.
+Land acquisition, environmental reviews, regulatory requirements, planning, designing, engineering, permits, approvals, and legal considerations must be finalized before applying for funding.
+A complete business plan for your company is required if you are successful in the Expression of Interest.

 Eligible applicants

-Your business must fit into at least one of the following categories:
+Your business must be at least one of the following:

-• Not-for-profit organizations and/or municipalities with a focus on tourism
+• A Not-for-profit organizationand/ormunicipality with a focus on tourism.

-• Tourism offering must be available for more than 120 days per year
+• Atourism offering that is available for more than 120 days per year.

 Ineligible applicants

-You are not eligible for this grant if your business or project falls into one of these categories:
+You are not eligible for this fund if your business or project falls into one of these categories:

 • Organizations under the jurisdiction of the provincial or federal government

-• Projects that will be completed during the approval process
+• Projects that will be completed during the program approval process

 • Retail